 With that out of the way.

-We don’t suggest going “as long as you can” without feeding them, as there are plenty of other options to ensure your goldfish is nourished when you’re not home.
+A Goldfish can live for two weeks without food.
+However, we don’t suggest going “as long as you can” without feeding them, as there are plenty of other options to ensure your fish is well-fed while you’re away.

-Equipment To Keep Feeding Your Goldfish While Your Away
+Some Equipment To Help Feed Your Goldfish While Your Away

 |EHEIM Everyday Fish Feeder Programmable Automatic Food Dispenser||Prime||Buy On Amazon|

 |API VACATION PYRAMID FISH FEEDER 14-Day 1.2-Ounce Automatic Fish Feeder||Prime||Buy On Amazon|

 |Tetra 77151 TetraWeekend Tropical Slow-Release 5-Day Feeder, 4 Count||Prime||Buy On Amazon|